gmx-io/gmx-synthetics/README.md

 - It is expected that the timelock multisig should revoke the permissions of malicious or compromised accounts

-- Order keepers and frozen order keepers could potentially extract value through transaction ordering, delayed transaction execution etc, this will be partially mitigated with a keeper network
+- Order keepers and frozen order keepers could potentially extract value through transaction ordering, delayed transaction execution, ADL execution, etc, this will be partially mitigated with a keeper network

 - Oracle signers are expected to accurately report the price of tokens